rrwiren/Getting_and_Cleaning_Data_Course_Project/CodeBook.md

 **average_data.txt** contains average measures for 30 subjects and 6 activity types stored in 180 rows.

 There are 68 columns, first column is the subject, 2nd is the activity, columns 2 to 68 contains the features with either *mean()* or *std()* included as part of their names.

-Feature Selection
+There is a description included for the features in the input data.

 **run_analyis.R** includes the following 13 variables: